 Take Advantage of Free Audio Guides and Walking Tours

-I am a huge fan of Rick Steves’ free audio guides; he has excellent guides for Acropolis and the National Archaeological Museum.
-He also has a city walk which includes the most significant places in the city centre, as well as an interesting overview of Greek history and culture.
-If you’d rather have a live guide, there are tours for every interest, including free walking tours.
-Although advertised as ‘free’, they work on a tip-based system so you can pay what you can afford.
+If you’d rather have a real, human guide, Athens offers tours to suit every interest.
+Many of these are advertised as “free walking tours,” but in practice they operate on a tip‑based system, where you pay what you think the tour is worth.
 Popular tour companies in Athens include Free Tour, Guru Talk and Athens Free Walking Tour.
 For something more unusual, you could book a History of Rebellion Walking Tour or Street Art Walking Tour by passionate local guides.

 Eat & Drink Where Locals Go

-Greek food is one of the world’s most popular cuisines and Athens is overflowing with cheap and healthy restaurants which cater to all tastes and preferences.
 One of the best ways to save money in Athens is to eat like a local at traditional tavernas or small family-owned restaurants.
 Avoid restaurants purely geared towards tourists; you can usually spot them quite easily due to their close proximity to major historic sites, large menus translated into 4+ languages, or staff members hovering by the entrance trying to lure customers inside.
-If you choose carefully and check reviews beforehand, I think you will be pleasantly surprised at the prices.
-Most of my dinners cost between €20-30; my most expensive dinner in Athens was €40 for two starters, a main course and half a litre of wine!

-Affordable street food is synonymous with Athens; look for freshly-baked spanakopita (spinach and feta filo pastry pie), warm, flaky tiropita (cheese pie), koulouri (sesame-covered bread ring), souvlaki (marinated meat grilled on a skewer), and gyros (meat grilled on a vertical rotisserie, served in pita bread with chips and tzatziki).
+Cheap street food is synonymous with Athens; look for freshly-baked spanakopita (spinach and feta filo pastry pie), warm, flaky tiropita (cheese pie), koulouri (sesame-covered bread ring), souvlaki (marinated meat grilled on a skewer), and gyros (meat grilled on a vertical rotisserie, served in pita bread with chips and tzatziki).
 You should expect to pay a couple of euros for sweet or savoury goodies from the bakeries, and €3-5 for souvlaki and gyros.

-Coffee and juice are also really good value for money; it’s not hard to find a cappuccino or a glass of freshly squeezed orange or pomegranate juice for €2.
-If you’re looking for something stronger, there are plenty of bars and clubs in Athens but you might be surprised at the prices.
-It’s much cheaper to get a local beer – like Mamos, Greece’s most historic beer – or order the house wine, rather than cocktails or spirits.
 To avoid draining your wallet, you may need to skip the gorgeous rooftop cocktail lounges and instead seek out lively hostel bars or local haunts in the popular Psirri, Gazi, and Monastiraki neighbourhoods.
 You can also pick up an alcoholic beverage from a kiosk (periptero) and enjoy a drink outside in one of Athens’ buzzing squares, soaking up the atmosphere while admiring the view of the Acropolis.

 Bring a Reusable Water Bottle